python-jsonschema/jsonschema/docs/errors.rst

     .. attribute:: validator

-        The name of the failed `validator
+        The name of the failed `keyword
         <https://json-schema.org/draft/2020-12/json-schema-validation.html#name-a-vocabulary-for-structural>`_.

     .. attribute:: validator_value

-        The value for the failed validator in the schema.
+        The associated value for the failed keyword in the schema.

     .. attribute:: schema

         The full schema that this error came from.
-This is potentially a subschema from within the schema that was passed in originally, or even an entirely different schema if a :validator:`$ref` was followed.
+This is potentially a subschema from within the schema that was passed in originally, or even an entirely different schema if a :kw:`$ref` was followed.

     .. attribute:: relative_schema_path

-        A `collections.deque` containing the path to the failed validator within the schema.
+        A `collections.deque` containing the path to the failed keyword within the schema.

     .. attribute:: absolute_schema_path

-        A `collections.deque` containing the path to the failed validator within the schema, but always relative to the *original* schema as opposed to any subschema (i.e. the one originally passed into a validator class, *not* `schema`\).
+        A `collections.deque` containing the path to the failed keyword within the schema, but always relative to the *original* schema as opposed to any subschema (i.e. the one originally passed into a validator class, *not* `schema`\).